HEALTH INSURANCE

 Includes services that provide emergency medical transportation for individuals in need of urgent care.
 Ambulance coverage is generally included in most Extras cover policies; however, if you live in Queensland or Tasmania, these services are already provided by the state government.
 Typically, there are no annual limits or reimbursement percentages, and the standard waiting period is usually just one day.

-Based on our analysis, basic Extras cover premiums typically range from $20 to $60 per month.
+Based on our research, basic Extras cover premiums typically range from $20 to $60 per month.
 Mid-level coverage usually costs between $60 and $150 per month, while top-level cover can range from $150 to $280 per month.
 When evaluating the cost, it’s crucial to weigh the pros and cons of private health insurance alongside each plan.
 This will help you determine which Extras cover offers the best value for your needs.

 It’s important to remember that while lower-cost plans may be more affordable, they generally come with limited benefits or higher out-of-pocket expenses.
 Conversely, higher-cost plans typically provide more extensive coverage, but tend to be expensive.